-The maximum daily benefit rate payable in the benefit year that began July 1, 2022, is \$85 and, for biweekly claims, maximum benefits can total \$850.
-Please note that under provisions of the Budget Control Act of 2011 and a subsequent sequestration order, unemployment and sickness benefits have been reduced in the past years, most recently by 5.7 percent.
-Under the Continued Assistance to Rail Workers Act of 2020, beginning January 3, 2021, all benefits under the RUIA are exempt from sequestration until 30 days after the Presidential declaration of a national emergency concerning COVID-19 terminates.
+The maximum daily benefit rate payable in the benefit year that began July 1, 2023, is \$87 and, for biweekly claims, maximum benefits can total \$870.
+However, under provisions of the Budget Control Act of 2011 and a subsequent sequestration order, unemployment and sickness benefits are being reduced by 5.7 percent.
+As a result, maximum biweekly benefits are reduced to \$820.41.
+The same percentage reduction amount will remain in effect through September 30, 2031.